 Daniel: I loved History at school and I had a brilliant teacher who really got me interested in it and I think it made me want to be a History teacher.
 But then came the part-time job in the kitchen and I got the hospitality bug.

 Question: Which restaurant would you like to go to? (that you haven’t had the opportunity to visit yet)

-Question: If you received a call from Buckingham Palace asking you to create a Dinner Menu with dishes or ingredients from your home region in Italy what would you feature?
+Question: If you received a call from The White House to say the President was in town and wanted a British Dinner Menu at Wiltons what would you feature?

-Question: What is your favourite dish on the current Franco’s menu/s in which you use foraged ingredients or produce from your most local supplier?
+Question: What is your favourite dish on the current Wiltons menu/s that you re-introduced from the long history of the restaurant?